matrix-org/synapse/docs/user_directory.md

 1. "exact" which matches the parsed words exactly (using [`to_tsquery`](https://www.postgresql.org/docs/current/textsearch-controls.html#TEXTSEARCH-PARSING-QUERIES));
 2. "prefix" which matches the parsed words as prefixes (using `to_tsquery`).

-Results are sorted by a rank derived by:
+Results are composed of all rows in the `user_directory_search` table whose information matches one (or both) of these queries.
+Results are ordered by calculating a weighted score for each result, higher scores are returned first:

 * 4x if a user ID exists.
 * 1.2x if the user has a display name set.